alexmatthes/writeAM-text-editor/README.md

 ## About The Project

-`writeAM` is a demonstration of core systems programming concepts in a Unix-like environment.
-It manipulates the terminal using raw mode and ANSI escape sequences to provide a simple, modern text editing experience without leaving the command line.
+`writeAM` is a demonstration of core systems programming concepts in a Unix-like environment. **The name is a nod to the author's initials, Alex Matthes (AM).**

+The editor manipulates the terminal using raw mode and ANSI escape sequences to provide a simple, modern text editing experience without leaving the command line.
 The entire application is contained within a single C file, making it a great case study in C programming, memory management, and terminal I/O.

 ## Features